Your Meningioma Care

 Meningioma treatment generally depends on the size and location of the tumor, and the severity of your symptoms.
-Because meningiomas are slow-growing, your neurologist may recommend a wait-and-see approach, using regular imaging tests to monitor the size and growth of the tumor over time.
+Because meningiomas are slow-growing, your neurosurgeon may recommend a wait-and-see approach, using regular imaging tests to monitor the size and growth of the tumor over time.

 Your doctor will also want to know if there are any changes in your symptoms, including new symptoms or increased severity or frequency.

 If your meningioma shows signs of growth, your doctor may recommend treatment that includes:

 Specialized Meningioma Care You Can Count On